 - Portable and able to go anywhere (depending on the size of the tent, of course).

-- With size ranges from one person to 12+ people, tents can fit the entire family in one space.
+- With sizes ranging from one person to 12+ people, tents can fit the entire family in one space.

 - Tent campsites in campgrounds are usually cheaper and more secluded/private.

 - Very inexpensive way to travel if you are using your own car and equipment.